benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 title: ES6 Tail Call Optimization
 ---

-The goal of this post to give the reader some insight into the es6 tail call optimizations.
-What follows has been influenced by my current SICP studies and from reading other blog posts.
+The goal of this post to give the reader some insight into the ES6 tail call optimization.
+What follows has been influenced by my current [SICP](https://mitpress.mit.edu/sicp/) studies and from reading other blog posts.

-The first thing to know about the ES6 tail call optimization is that it is an optimization which INTERPRETERS will implement.
+The first thing to know about ES6 tail call optimizations is that it is an optimization which interpreters will implement.
 There is not some new JS symbol which denotes tail-call-optimization or anything like that, so if you are reading below looking for how the code has extra stuff in it, you will be left unsatisfied.

-To talk about the tail call optimizations, it'll be useful to discuss the fibonacci sequence and about the difference between a recursive procedure and a recursive process.
-You may have seen a lot of this before, but I promise - it'll be worth the read.
+To talk about the tail call optimization, it'll be useful to discuss the calculation of fibonacci numbers and the difference between a recursive process and a recursive procedure.
+Although tail call optimizations can occur in non-recursive functions, this fibonacci example is useful for understanding some situations where the optimization will occur.
+You may have seen some of this before, but I promise - it'll be worth the read.

-Fibonacci sequence written as a recursive process:
+Let's first calculate fibonacci numbers using a recursive process:

 {% highlight js %}